Many Web sites you visit are simply a collection of HTML pages. You type in a URL or navigate the site, and a page displays in your browser.

 as those users move through your Web site.
 Finally, the course will present techniques for joining a database of user and product information to your Web site through ASP commands.

 Along the way, you will work on a course project that will give you a chance to use this information and technique in the context of a typical Web application.

-As you learn new skills in each module, you'll apply those to the next phase of your project, an online catalog for selling T-shirts.
+As you learn new skills in each module, you will apply those to the next phase of your project, an online catalog for selling T-shirts.
 When you're done, you will have used features of ASP to build a Web-based application.

-In this course, you'll learn ASP skills with two kinds of widgets:
+In this course, you will learn ASP skills with two kinds of widgets:

 - the SlideShow and

 As checks on what you have learned, you will use quizzes and exercises.

 One type of unscored practice is the QuickCheck, one or more question-and answer pairs within a Lesson that allow you to self-check your understanding of a key skill or concept before you arrive at an Exercise or a Quiz.